My Approach, Values, and Viewpoints

 Our relationship is crucial to the work we do together.
 I work hard and am dedicated to creating a space with you where you can feel comfortable in being yourself, and engaging in the therapy process.
 I think the best kind of therapy is the kind where it flows and feels as if you are grabbing a coffee with a friend.
 Get to know me by reading a little bit about me here.

-I am collaborative, and lean towards being egalitarian in how I view therapy, meaning I seek to make it as equal as possible between us in the therapy room.
-I rarely fully “lead” (be directive), but prefer to work with you as we find a rhythm for us that works, and can shift between leading and not leading.
+I am collaborative, and lean towards being egalitarian in how I view therapy - I seek to make it as equal as possible between us in the therapy room.
+I shift between leading and following depending on who I am with, and what we are working through that day.
+I move with you as we flow together and find a rhythm for us that works.
+It could look different from meeting to meeting.
+I work with what you bring to the session, and sometimes will call back to previous themes or topics.

-I believe that you are the expert of your life, that you have inner wisdom within yourself.
-And my role is to be there with you as you access it, remember it, and amplify it.
-I view you as whole, and as a person, in your contexts (society, cultures, identities, relationships, etc.) that you live in.
-I focus on growth and strengths, versus focusing only on your problems, or seeing you as your problems, or your diagnoses, if you have any.
+Essentially, I may be a therapist but you are the expert of your life with inner wisdom within yourself.
+My role is to be there with you and gently guide you, if needed, as you access it, remember it, and amplify it.
+I am a gentle challenger.You are whole, existing fully in the different contexts (society, cultures, identities, relationships, etc.) that you live in.
+I focus on growth and strengths, versus seeing you as your problems, or your diagnoses, if you have any.

 My approach is attachment based and rooted in humanistic experiential therapy.
 I also integrate narrative, emotionally focused therapy (EFT), and internal family systems (IFS) into my work.